Praline Brownies

 • In a heavy bottomed, medium saucepan, mix the cream, butter, and brown sugar.
 Cook over medium heat, stirring frequently, until mixture comes to a boil.

-• Continue cooking for 1 minute, while stirring constantly.
+• Once the mixture boils, continue cooking for 1 minute, stirring constantly.

 • Remove from heat.
 Stir in pecans, sifted powdered sugar, and vanilla extract.